Cookie preferences

 • specific sector rules?

-With respect to commission relationships, the Commission Act includes a framework of rules which, according to Art.
-2, in many instances are not mandatory and may be deviated from in an agreement.
-However, the Commission Act stipulates that if the principal is a consumer, provisions in a commission agreement which are less beneficial to the principal than the provisions under the Act are null and void.
-The agreement as such is however still enforceable and there are no specific sanctions if there are provisions which are less beneficial to the principal.
-One example of when a consumer is to be considered the principal is when the consumer has submitted clothes to a second hand store and the store acts as a commissioner.
+With respect to commission relationships, the Commission Act contains a framework of rules which, in many instances, are not mandatory and may be deviated from in an agreement, e.g. provisions on reasonable remuneration, commission after the expiry of the agreement, instructions and information exchange.
+However, the Commission Act stipulates that if the principal is a consumer and the commission agent a trade comissioner, provisions in a commission agreement which are less beneficial to the principal than the provisions under the Commission Act are null and void.

 C. Term and termination